tobinek27/tobinek27/README.md

 ### Hi there 👋
-My name is Tobiáš and I'm a 20yo software developer with a passion for building and coming up with solutions to complex problems.
-I'm currently studying at the Secondary Technical School of Electronical Engineering Ječná, Prague
+My name is Tobiáš and I enjoy IT

 💻 Tech Stack